Contact:

 The passage of a tow truck improves a photo in Northampton: Hover over this picture to see the truck disappear; take a look at a bigger version of this example.

-The phrase “computer-generated art” implies going beyond the possibilities of photography, drawing and painting and film; mixing images and media, and generating images that are, in the realm of computers, “organic”, having never been touched by the human hand.
+The phrase “computer-generated art” implies going beyond the possibilities of photography, drawing and painting and film; mixing images and media and generating images that are, in the realm of computers, “organic”, having never been touched by the human hand.
 While I admire these new possibilities, I take advantage of them rarely, only as an artistic diversion.
-I use computers to distribute my pictures in ways I couldn’t without computers, and to enhance my photographs in ways I never could in a darkroom.
+I use computers to distribute my pictures in ways I couldn’t without computers and to enhance my photographs in ways I never could in a darkroom.
 You can take a look at a before and after example of how I rescued a picture by editing it with Adobe Photoshop.

 The dawning of the digital era